Tips and Tools for Excellent Customer Service

 This will look different in different scenarios.
 Some examples include:

-- Knowledge bases often take the FAQ to the next level with video tutorials for common issues, step-by-step guides, and so on.
+Knowledge bases often take the FAQ to the next level with video tutorials for common issues, step-by-step guides, etc.

 Ever gotten a call from customer support around dinner time to check on the status of an issue?
 Yeah, us too.
 The easy solution is to have your customer support team ask the customer what their preferred contact method is.
 No matter how the initial contact was made—Twitter, Chat, or phone call—offer to move the conversation into their preferred medium.

-This shows that you’re on top of their ticket and that you value their time as much as your own.
+This shows that you're on top of their ticket and value their time as much as yours.

 Remember your people

-We hope it goes without saying, yet we’re going to say it—take care of your customer support team.
+We hope it goes without saying, yet we'll say it—take care of your customer support team.
 After all, the other suggestions here are meaningless if you have a team of disheartened or disengaged workers manning the phone and ticket queue.

 One of the examples of great service in action will drive this point home, but the bottom line is that to take care of your customers, you need to take care of your employees.
 That may be via benefits packages, office perks, or even changing up the work schedule to allow for decompression and lowering of stress levels.